kmwallio/Acme-Skynet/README.md

 * [ ] Write Skynet V1
 * [ ] Add multiple layers of Machine Learning, supposed to make things better
+* [ ] Ability to save state.
+It'd be bad if our supreme leaders forgot things
 * [ ] Convince everyone I know what I'm doing
 * [ ] Acquire government funding and live it up
 * [ ] Add in 3 laws of robotics